 Finally we can install all of the necessary scientific libraries necessary for statistical modelling, machine learning and time series analysis (compilation will take some time!):

 pip install numpy pip install scipy pip install matplotlib pip install pandas pip install scikit-learn pip install ipython pip install pyzmq pip install pygments pip install patsy pip install statsmodels

 And that's it!
-If you have any trouble following any of the above steps, please write in the comments and I will try to help you out.
+If you have any trouble following any of the above steps please contact us at firstname.lastname@example.org and we will try to help you out.